hellstorm-software/Kult-Rising/readme.md

     - added bookshelf2 mesh
 - began creating item value system
 - fixed an issue in cluster 1 causing floating ceiling lights
+- closed off the doorway to the unfished hallway in cluster 1

 ----------------------------------------------------------